I’m new to yoga; I started as a way to regain some range of motion after breaking my back in a climbing accident.

-I have three mats now, including a cheap one from Walmart and one recommended by a girl whose life is a branded ad for Lululemon.
+I have three mats now, including a cheap one from Walmart and one recommended by a woman whose life is a branded ad for Lululemon.

 The YoGo Original Ultralight Mat is my newest option, and it’s worthy of a review (the other mats have now been relegated to sleeping pad status in the pile of gear I loan out to Scouts when they aren’t prepared).